juliocesarlab/js-write-machine/README.md

 ## Get started
-you can copy and paste code or instal it from npm
+you can copy and paste code or install it from npm (recommended)
 ````bash
   npm i js-write-machine or yarn add js-write-machine
 ````